NUM-Forschungsdatenplattform/num-ops-guide/docs/components.md

 ```

 Note: It is important to securely store the main.key as it is needed to decrypt all sealed Secrets in the cluster.

+### MinIO (S3)

+MinIO is a high-performance, S3-compatible object storage solution designed for cloud-native applications.
+It supports scalability, strong consistency, and enterprise-grade features like erasure coding and encryption.
+Ideal for Kubernetes and containerized environments, MinIO is often used for backup, AI/ML, and big data workloads.

+We use the [minio-operator](https://min.io/docs/minio/kubernetes/upstream/operations/install-deploy-manage/deploy-operator-helm.html) and [minio-tenant](https://min.io/docs/minio/kubernetes/openshift/operations/install-deploy-manage/deploy-minio-tenant-helm.html) helm-chart.

+For the minio-tenant there is no build-in solution to create policies for buckets, so we created a [cronjob](https://raw.githubusercontent.com/NUM-Forschungsdatenplattform/num-ops-guide/refs/heads/main/charts/minio-tenant/templates/cronjob.yaml) and a [job](https://raw.githubusercontent.com/NUM-Forschungsdatenplattform/num-ops-guide/refs/heads/main/charts/minio-tenant/templates/job.yaml) which does this.
+The cronjob checks every 5 minutes if the policy is still active on the specific bucket.